Phase-1 Executions

 Phase-1 execution refers to the implementation and evaluation of architected systems under governed simulation to test core architectural assumptions prior to any downstream translation.

-Execution at this stage is evidence-driven, iterative, and intentionally bounded.
-Systems may be refined, corrected, or abandoned based on results generated through disciplined implementation and evaluation.
+Execution at this stage is bounded, non-clinical, and non-commercial.
+Systems may be refined, corrected, or discontinued based on solely on results generated through disciplined implementation and evaluation.

 © 2026 Grasso & Co., LLC.
 All rights reserved.